WebOfTrustInfo/rwot12-cologne/event-documents/plenaries/01-Monday-intro.md

 We had a greeting session when everyone talked about what brought us here; what our advanced reading was; what we find important; and on whose shoulders we stand.

+Then everyone added an insight to their paper and we wandered and read them all.